Robert Don Hughes: Literary career

 Hughes was a writer of secular fantasy and science fiction, as well as religious fiction and non-fiction.
 All of his writings tend to deal seriously with religious themes.
 His most extended body of work consists of his two fantasy sequences about a magical country split into three states after a two-headed dragon occupies the main route linking them.
 As a result, the magical potential of each region develops in different directions.
 His "Pelman the Powershaper" trilogy tells of the end of the dragon's reign and its consequences, while the unfinished "Wizard and Dragon" sequence, also projected as a trilogy, deals with how the dragon was originally created.
 The powerfully imagined dragon Vicia-Heinox with its two bickering heads set a pattern for the portrayal of similar creatures in other media, including the animated film Quest for Camelot (1998) and the public television children's program Dragon Tales (1999–2005).

 Hughes's science fiction is more overtly religious, consisting of the novels The Fallen and its sequel The Eternity Gene, and the singleton Gabriel's Trumpet.
-His religious non-ficion includes Talking to the World in the Days to Come (on missions) and Satan's Whispers, which has the distinction of having been adopted for use by the Billy Graham Evangelistic Association in the early 1990s.
+His religious non-fiction includes Talking to the World in the Days to Come (on missions) and Satan's Whispers, which has the distinction of having been adopted for use by the Billy Graham Evangelistic Association in the early 1990s.

 Hughes also wrote plays for churches.
 He was a filmmaker while serving overseas in Africa.